- 03 Mar 2023

 - 20 Minutes To Read

-Revolving loan or credit card products are mostly created the same way as other loan products.
-For an in-depth look at the differences, see Setting Up New Loan Products.
+Revolving loans are mostly created the same way as other loan products.
+For more information, see Setting Up New Loan Products.

 Revolving loans support billing cycles.
 Billing cycles refer to the length of time between the last billing statement closing date and the next one.
 The main aspects of this functionality are:

 Setting up billing cycles at product level

-When setting up a new loan product, select the Revolving Credit product type from the dropdown and, in the Repayment Scheduling section:
+When setting up a new loan product, select the Revolving Credit product type from the dropdown and in the Repayment Scheduling section of the form:

 - Under Payment Interval Method, select Fixed Days of Month.

-- Under Monthly Repayment Days (mandatory field), add one or more days of the month when you want repayments to be made to your accounts.
+- Under Monthly Repayment Days, add one or more days of the month when you want repayments to be made to your accounts.
 You can leave this field empty and configure it later at account level or you can enter one or several days which you can also change later at the account level.

-You cannot change the settings related to billing cycles at the Revolving Credit product level once you have accounts created using that product.
+You cannot change the settings related to billing cycles at product level once you have accounts using that product.